 OpenMapTiles comes with a variety of different styles optimized for the OpenMapTiles vector tile schema.
 The styles and schema are free and open-source and you can adapt the design and code for your project or commercial product however you like, if you keep the copyright attributtion.
 You can either use the styles directly as basemap or as starting point for your own map style.

-The same style can be used in client based maps with Mapbox GL JS or OpenLayers, on native Android/iOS mobile apps as well as in raster maps for print and older clients like Leaflet thanks to Tileserver GL.
+The same style can be used in client based maps with MapLibre GL JS or OpenLayers, on native Android/iOS mobile apps, and in raster maps for print and older clients like Leaflet thanks to Tileserver GL.

 Positron is beautiful light base map which is ideal for a non obtrusive basemap for your data visualizations.
 The cartography by Stamen Design is licensed under CC0.